frconor-ebook/meditations/_posts/2025-11-17-the-parable-of-the-talents.md

 There was a man many years ago in Ireland who came in contact with the activities of Opus Dei, and he said he made a big discovery.

 He was married with eight children.
 He said he always thought the most important thing in his life was his work.
-Through formation, he came to discover that, really, the most important thing in his life was his family, his marriage.
+Through formation, he came to discover that really, the most important thing in his life was his family, his marriage.

 So he had a paradigm shift in his life.
 He installed a filing cabinet in his home.
 He opened a file on each one of his children.